 The new RON 95 grade petrol was introduced to the Malaysian market 2 months ago, so this posting may seem a little out of date, a little too late (ouch!).
 However, some people are still confused about all this RON mumbo jumbo, so, this is my contribution towards Ron education.
 It’s always better late than never.

-Research Octane Number.
+RON stands for Research Octane Number.
 The octane number or rating refers to the petrol’s ability to withstand auto ignition inside the engine.
 Auto ignition or premature ignition (no funny ideas please!) happens when petrol is ignited in the engine BEFORE the spark plug ignites the fuel.
 This phenomenon is commonly known as “knocking”.
 Knocking has a negative effect on the performance of a vehicle.

 The higher the octane number, the higher the fuel’s ability to resist auto ignition.
 Therefore, RON 99 is harder to ignite compared to RON 95 and so on.